-The City has started working on the Main Street Corridor Plan to focus on the future of the Longmont Main Street corridor!
+The City Council accepted the Main Street Corridor Plan October 22, 2019.
+This plan focuses on the future of the Longmont Main Street corridor!

 Fortifying Main Street as the City’s Cultural, Business, and Commercial Center